 Requirements for New or Newly-Remodeled Food Service Facilities (FSFs)

-All new or newly-remodeled FSFs inside KUB’s wastewater service area will be required to install approved, properly operated, and maintained grease control equipment.
+All new or newly-remodeled FSFs inside KUB’s wastewater service area will be required to install approved grease control equipment and to ensure that the equipment is properly operated and maintained.

 Requirements for Existing Food Service Facilities (FSFs)

-All existing FSFs inside KUB’s wastewater service area are expected to conduct their operations in such a manner that fats, oils and grease (FOG) are captured on the user's premises and then properly disposed of.
+All existing FSFs inside KUB’s wastewater service area are expected to conduct their operations in such a manner that fats, oils and grease (FOG) are captured on the user's premises; the user must also properly dispose of the FOG.

 - KUB will periodically inspect each FSF on an as-needed basis to ensure that each is complying with the intent of KUB’s Grease Control Program.